ph7klw76/Advanced_Computational_Methods/Hamiltonian_Simulation_Algorithms.md

   `qml.RX(-2 * h * dt, wires=i)` applies an RX rotation around the x-axis to each qubit.
 This term corresponds to the evolution under the magnetic field component.

 - **Controlled Gates for Interaction Term:**
-  - **CNOT and RZ Combination:**
+  **CNOT and RZ Combination:**
     This sequence simulates the evolution of the interaction term

 $$
-  -J \sigma_z \otimes \sigma_z.
+J \sigma_z \otimes \sigma_z.
 $$

 The CNOT gates create an entangling interaction, while the RZ gate performs a rotation around the z-axis on the target qubit.
 The combination of two CNOT gates around the RZ achieves a controlled-Z-like evolution.

 ##  Quantum Circuit Definition: